-Habitat for Humanity Vancouver Island North is well on their way to completing the next two units at their Lake Trail Road build, and now, thanks to Island AeroBarrier Inc, the buildings are sealed up tight.
+Habitat for Humanity Vancouver Island North is well on its way to completing the next two units at its Lake Trail Road build, and now, thanks to Island AeroBarrier Inc, the buildings are sealed up tight.

 Island AeroBarrier is a brand-new business on the Island, based out of Courtenay.
-The company recently donated their services to the non-profit to seal up the building envelopes using their breakthrough technology.
+The company recently donated its services to the non-profit to seal up the building envelopes using breakthrough technology.

 Owner of the Island branch, Paul Moquin, says he is excited to bring the new, innovative technology to the Comox Valley and is happy to help out Habitat for Humanity.

 “I wanted to get my crew up and trained so it was a good fit,” he said.
 “These guys had a couple buildings that were up and ready and I could donate my services to them to make these buildings more energy efficient.”

 AeroBarrier is a water-based acrylic that is sprayed in a fog throughout each room to seal air leaks in the building.
 The building is first pressurized with a high-powered fan and the sealant is carried towards holes and cracks with the escaping air, closing them.

 The sealant is capable of closing any holes from a pin-prick to a half-inch gap, and while 24 hours is needed to clear the air after spray foam is applied, crews can be back in the building and working only half an hour after AeroBarrier is sprayed.